dharamvirsaini/OpentokAndroidVideoChat/README.md

 3) Push notifications to show incoming call alerts(Using Firebase Push Notification services)
 4) Profile image and name syncing with database.

-# I have used Glide open source library because of the following:
+<b> I have used Glide open source library because of the following:</b>

 a) Handling ImageView recycling and cancelation in an adapter.
 b) Complex image transformations with minimal memory use.